davinaleong/proj-async-await/README.md

-# proj-async-await
+# Async-Await Syntax

-A project for me to learn async-await syntax in JavaScript
+A project for me to learn `async-await` syntax in `JavaScript`.